hemampandey/hemampandey/README.md

 ### About

-I build and ship software at the intersection of **AI, backend engineering, and intelligent systems**.
+I build and ship intelligent and scalable softwares.

 I enjoy working on problems involving retrieval, agentic workflows, optimization, and data-intensive applications — from designing the underlying systems to building the product around them.